Scrum Master vs Project Manager: What's the Difference?

 How Scrum Masters and Project Managers collaborate for project success

 While the Scrum Master and Project Manager roles have different focuses and responsibilities, their ultimate goal is the same: project success.
-And achieving this often involves close collaboration between the two.

 It depends on how your company and team operate.
 There isn't a hard and fast rule here.